 Present activities within the current shed location are specifically designed to be varied and interesting with special emphasis on men’s health being an overriding consideration.
-Results of several member surveys show considerable interest in woodwork/metalwork, computer training, health information talks, fishing, socialising and photography are among the many activities members are interested in taking part in.
+Results of several member surveys show considerable interest in woodwork/metalwork, computer training, health information talks, fishing, music, socialising and photography are among the many activities members are interested in taking part in.
 The range of present activities has been tailored to the current site restrictions and will be expanded in accordance with member’s wishes within our new men's shed recently constructed.

 A very popular interest with shed members is our fishing group.
 Regular outings to various local fishing spots are organised throughout the year (weather permitting) and though they don't always bring home a bucket of fish the outings are a lot of fun and provide a valuable chance to relax and socalise.